TahsinAbrar/tahsinabrar.github.io/_posts/2015-10-23-proper-permission-for-upload-folder.md

   But sometimes only giving `chmod 775 -R folders/path` and change ownership of the folder doesn't work when we're trying to upload a file to that `folders/path`.
 For this, we've to bind the apache `www-data` group with our user.

 Before telling how to bind the apache `www-data` group with our existing user, we can review the basic understanding of how to add new user/existing user to a group.
-If you've the basic understanding, <a href="#www-data"><mark>click here</mark></a> to skip it.
+If you've the basic understanding, <a href="#target"><mark>click here</mark></a> to skip it.

   * Change ownership of a folder: To change the ownership of the folder,